-As a result of the transformation, we compiled a library consisting of 298 sample problems in AMPL, GAMS, and Pyomo scalar model formats.
+As a result of the transformation, we compiled a library consisting of 296 sample problems in AMPL, GAMS, JuMP and Pyomo scalar model formats.

-4.2 Model instance creation time
+4.2 Model Instance Creation Time

 The generated library was used to determine the amount of time each modeling system requires to create problem instance of a particular problem.
-For that, we decided to write load-benchmark. sh shell script available in tools directory of our GitHub repository [JP19] which loads each model into the particular modeling system and then exports it to the format understandable by the solvers.
-We have chosen .nl [Gay05] or .nlc formats as target formats acceptable by the solvers.
+For that, we decided to write load-benchmark.sh shell script available in tools directory of our GitHub repository [JP19] which loads each model into the particular modeling system and then exports it to the format understandable by the solvers.
+We have chosen .nl [Gay05] format as the target format acceptable by the solvers, as .nl supports a wide range of optimization problem types.
 The benchmark measures the time modeling system took to perform both model instance creation and export operations.

 We have chosen to exclude sample problems which had conversion errors from the benchmark (more information about them in Appendix Nr.
 1.), meaning only the models which were successfully processed by all modeling systems were compared.
-This reduced the scope of our benchmark to 269 models.
+This reduced the scope of our benchmark to 268 models.